 Types of batteries

-really only two types:
+electrodes, there are really only two main types: primary and

 When you charge your cellphone, you are really just running the battery

 (and the chemical reactions inside it) in reverse.

 Photo: A selection of disposable (primary) and rechargeable (secondary) batteries I've

 just gathered up from my home.
 The zinc-carbon, alkaline, and lithium camera batteries are primaries.

 The nickel-cadmium and lithium-ion batteries are secondaries.